The Nile River Basin: A Critical System Under Observation

 Operational Applications for Water Management

-The true value of satellite data is realized when it is integrated into the operational systems used by governments and humanitarian agencies.
+The true value of satellite data emerges when integrated into the operational frameworks used by governments, humanitarian organizations, and water managers across the Nile Basin.

 Drought Early Warning and Flood Response